lk-umw-cpsc/charmweb/README.md

 # Chemu Web
 Chemu Web (chemuw) is a web frontend for the Charm ISA emulator.
-It will allow you to run Charm ISA .o files within your web browser and see how each line affects the Charm CPU's registers and memory, all within a user-friendly interface that makes using the emulator more intuitive.
+It will allow you to run Charm ISA .o files within your web browser and see how each instruction affects the Charm CPU's registers and memory, all within a user-friendly interface that makes using the emulator more intuitive.

 To create .o files, you will need to assemble .s files containing Charm assembly code using Gusty's `chasm` tool.
 See [Gusty's website](https://gusty.bike/charm.html) for more info about the ISA, including ISA specifications and how to use tools like `chasm`.
 Visit [his repo](https://github.com/gustycooper/cpsc305) to download the tools needed to create .o files, along with sample .s files which can be assembled into .o files and used with this project (see the `charm/isacode` folder within his repo).